Tomaree Museum Association

 Are you interested in joining the Tomaree Museum Association?

-The TMA is a young community driven organisation with the goal of building a permanent Museum on the Port Stephens Peninsula for ALL of Port Stephens and everyone interested in the area.
+The TMA is a young community driven organisation with the goal of building a permanent Museum on the Port Stephens Peninsula for all of Port Stephens and everyone interested in the area.

 We want to collect, learn and share the knowledge of the many facets of our area – it’s ecology and history, and the many paths our investigations lead us down.
 It’s a detective story we’d love you to join us in.